pohanhuangtw/sbombastic/README.md

 # SBOMbastic

-A SBOM-centric security scanner for Kubernetes, test add breakin chna
+A SBOM-centric security scanner for Kubernetes, test add breakin chnarrr

 This is still being developed.
 For additional details, please refer to the [RFC](docs/rfc).